 Premenstrual syndrome has two components – physical and emotional.
 In physical symptoms, you may have constipation, diarrhea, muscle pain, body ache, acne, fatigue, headache, breast tenderness, alcohol intolerance.

-In emotional symptoms, you will have anxiety, depressive mood, excessive crying, irritability, social withdrawal, poor concentration, etc. These symptoms appear 3-4 days before the periods and generally disappear after the periods, but at times these symptoms could persist throughout the month, as a result, your daily routine is affected to the extent where you will need the medical opinion or consult a gynecologist or your family doctor.
+In emotional symptoms, you will have anxiety, depressive mood, excessive crying, irritability, social withdrawal, poor concentration, etc. These symptoms appear 3-4 days before the periods and generally disappear after the periods, but at times these symptoms could persist throughout the month, as a result, your daily routine is affected to the extent where you will need the medical opinion or consult a gynecologist near me or your family doctor.

 The exact cause of the premenstrual syndrome is not known.
 However, there is evidence of reduced estrogen and progesterone hormones at this time.